CSUChicoSoftwareEngineering/Examples/ExecutiveSummary/heartbleed.md

 Executive Summary III
 ---------------------
+/* Update authors: Sterling Baldwin, Sumit Dorle, Sebastien Hutt, Darren Reitan *
+*
+*/
-If the site is using Open SSL service, then we need to patch the whole that heartbleed makes, and change our security keys and passwords.
-Otherwise you don’t have to do anything.
-We will do a quick fix that will patch the major vulnerabilities to protect the site certificate.
-If we do have to change the security keys, it will take customers longer to get into the site, because they have to update the security keys.
+Because our application is using Open SSL service, our sites security keys may have been leaked to an attacker.
+We need to update our security to patch the hole that heartbleed has made.
+Additionally we will need to change our security keys and passwords.
+The patch is a quick fix, which will protect the sites certificates from further attacks.
+Because we are changing the keys, customers will need to update their local copies, which will cause a minor inconveniance, but it is crititally important to protect our application.

 Executive Summary IV
 --------------------